Nextiva / Blog / VoIP

 As you can imagine, voice over IP involves several protocols and standards that are used to ensure phone calls are completed successfully and heard in crystal-clear call quality.

-7. SRTP: An encrypted version of RTP that provides security for voice/multimedia.
+• SRTP: An encrypted version of RTP that provides security for voice/multimedia.

 FAQs About VoIP

-Can VoIP receive text messages?
+Can VoIP receive text messages and faxes?

 Yes!
-You can send and receive SMS and MMS-based messages from your VoIP phone lines.
+You can send and receive SMS and MMS-based messages and fax from your VoIP phone lines.
 Nextiva includes this feature at no additional charge with its popular business phone service plans.
 Why pay extra elsewhere?

 Can I use my smartphone or tablet with VoIP?